Chaest/sd-webui-sc-loader/README.md

 You can adjust the weight of the model using the model weight.

+You can leave put a `_` inside the name field to let Sc Loader try to create the name using the civitai data.

 You can add **additional prompts** using the corresponding fields.

 <ins>For more complex models:</ins>